second-state/rfq-marketplace/README.md

 ### Withdraw

-When the request is not finished until exceeds `requestLiveTime` or the owner accepts the exchange, all the buyer and owner can use `withdraw` to withdraw the token that is locked in rfq-marketplace.
+When the request is not finished until exceeds `expire_time` or the owner accepts the exchange, all the buyer and owner can use `withdraw` to withdraw the token that is locked in rfq-marketplace.
 You can copy and paste the endpoint URL to your shell and add `/withdraw?request-id=0` <br>

 ``` shell
 curl -X POST "https://code.flows.network/webhook/ekbbxC47MjjtIaP8RmO8/withdraw?request-id=0" \